InfinityTO/React-Basics/Lesson-3---Props/README.md

 - Props are `read-only`: They cannot be changed by the child component.
 - Props allow us to create `dynamic` content in our react app.
 - Every component can access the props passed to it.

+## 2. Data Flow Between Two Components

+When two components communicate with each other, the one sending the props data is known as `Parent Component` and the one receiving the props data is called `Child Component`

+This parent-child relationship allows parent to pass down data to child components using props.